 The same analysis is necessary when parties seek foreign data that may be subject to data privacy and blocking statutes that operate to legally preclude discovery and/or movement of private data across the border into the United States.
-175 At least 58 countries have been identified as having some form of autonomous data protection laws.
-176 The consequences for violating international laws can be severe.
-177 Moreover, a party may believe it owns ESI under United States law, but in fact may not own it under the laws of various foreign jurisdictions.
+The least 58 countries have been identified as having some form of autonomous data protection laws.
+The consequences for violating international laws can be severe.
+The discovery aparty may believe it owns ESI under United States law, but in fact may not own it under the laws of various foreign jurisdictions.
 As such, where international law is implicated, the question is not limited to whether a party simply has custody, but also whether the party actually has ownership over the Documents and ESI sought.
-178 As a result, the relatively broad discovery permitted by United States federal courts is in direct conflict with international restrictions on data movement.
-179
+As a result, the relatively broad discovery permitted by United States federal courts is in direct conflict with international restrictions on data movement.